top of page

 Interpretation:

 The human being thus identifies with a form of consciousness that opens up a new dimension in symbolic connections, the meaning of which cannot be predicted and is often difficult to grasp.
-They form the fourth perspective that builds up in the psychic "space".
+They form a perspective that builds up in the psychic "space".
 This leads us back to the statements from section 3d, where spacetime was mentioned as the fourth dimension, which we also recognise as a structural connection with consciousness through identification.

 The person thus identifies with a form of consciousness that opens up a new dimension in symbolic connections, the meaning of which cannot be predicted and is often difficult to grasp.
 They create a fourth perspective that builds up in the psychic "space".
 This leads us back again to the statements from section 3d, where space-time was mentioned as the fourth dimension, which we also recognise as a structural relationship with consciousness through identification.